What is Citizen Science?

 If you look to the USA, you will find a big Citizen Science project which many people will also be familiar with: the Christmas Bird Count.
 Since 1900 volunteers have been invited every year to count all birds they see or hear on a specific day.
 This enthusiasm for observing birds in their natural environment (“birdwatching”) is also increasing in Austria.
 At BirdLife Österreich interested people cannot only register their observations but also help with analysing the data or support the team in public relations activities.

-The list of well-known citizen scientists and projects which have been carried out with the help of interested and committed lay persons for almost two centuries could be complemented by a number of other people such as Charles Darwin (1809-1882) – author of the Evolution Theory – and Benjamin Franklin (1706-1790) – politician and inventor of the lightening rod – as well as pioneer projects in the field of ecology (reading tip: Miller-Rushing, A., Primack, R., and Bonney, R. (2012): “The history of public participation in ecological research”).
+The list of well-known citizen scientists and projects which have been carried out with the help of interested and committed lay persons could be complemented by a number of other people such as Charles Darwin (1809-1882) – author of the Evolution Theory – and Benjamin Franklin (1706-1790) – politician and inventor of the lightening rod – as well as pioneer projects in the field of ecology (reading tip: Miller-Rushing, A., Primack, R., and Bonney, R. (2012): “The history of public participation in ecological research”).
 Due to the internet and the numerous possibilities offered by the new technologies such as GPS and smartphones a new era for Citizen Science started at the end of the 20th century.
 With the help of interested volunteers comprehensive data collections can be carried out beyond national borders and great amounts of data can be analysed very quickly.

 Citizen Science in Austria